blaenk/site/content/notes/algorithms.md

 The Ford-Fulkerson algorithm, also known as the _augmenting-path algorithm_, works by increasing flows incrementally along paths from the source to the sink.
 It works by considering that each edge consists of a _forward edge_ and a _backward edge_.

 A path is found in the network in which there are no full forward edges and no empty backward edges.
-The flow of the network can then be increased by an amount $X$, by increasing flow in forward edges by $X$ and decreasing flow in backward edges by $X$ in this path.
-The value of $X$ is the minimum of the unused capacities in forward edges and backward edges in the path.
+The flow of the network can then be increased by an amount `$X$`, by increasing flow in forward edges by `$X$` and decreasing flow in backward edges by `$X$` in this path.
+The value of `$X$` is the minimum of the unused capacities in forward edges and backward edges in the path.
 This path that can be used to increase flow in the network is known as an _augmenting path_.

 Following from this, the maxflow can be found by starting with zero flow everywhere and gradually increase the flow along any augmenting path from source to sink until there are no more augmenting paths.